ytyaru/LibreOffice.Calc.Ref.20201005130116/README.md

 # Notes

-* You have to click the ʻEnable Content` button every time you open a file
+* You have to click the `Enable Content` button every time you open a file
     * To update the reference data

 ![note0](https://github.com/ytyaru/LibreOffice.Calc.Ref.20201005130116/blob/master/doc/note0.png?raw=true)